 8BitDo’s Ultimate Bluetooth Controller feels like a Switch Pro Controller, and it supports both Windows PCs and the Steam Deck.
 Its haptics are decent but not as good as Nintendo’s, and it’s missing Amiibo support, but it adds back paddles that can be customized with its companion software.
 It also comes with a charging dock, which stores the 2.4GHz dongle when not in use.
 The Ultimate controller comes in several variants, but I recommend the Bluetooth one over the 2.4GHz or wired options because the Bluetooth version includes 2.4GHz as well and because it has GuliKit Hall effect sticks, which the 2.4GHz-only version lacks.

-The 8BitDo Ultimate Bluetooth Controller comes with its own charging dock, features remappable controls, and is compatible with the Steam Deck and Windows PCs thanks to its Bluetooth and 2.4GHz connectivity.
-Unlike the 2.4GHz-only version, it features GuliKit Hall effect sticks.
+The 8BitDo Ultimate Bluetooth Controller comes with its own charging dock, features remappable controls, and is compatible with the Nintendo Switch, Steam Deck, and Windows PCs thanks to its Bluetooth and 2.4GHz connectivity.
+Unlike the 2.4GHz-only version, it features drift-free Hall effect sticks.

 A well-rounded Switch controller that looks like a DualShock